Australia at the 1988 Summer Paralympics: Opening ceremony

-During the Opening Ceremony there were more than 75,000 people within the Olympic Stadium with a then record of 3,057 competitors from 61 nations.
-The President of South Korea, Roh Tae-Woo, presented the new Paralympic flag to the President of the ICC, Jens Bromann.
-Paul Croft, competing in his second Paralympic Games, was the flag bearer for Australia during the Opening Ceremony.
+During the opening ceremony there were more than 75,000 people within the Olympic Stadium with a then record of 3,057 competitors from 61 nations.
+The president of South Korea, Roh Tae-Woo, presented the new Paralympic flag to the president of the ICC, Jens Bromann.
+Paul Croft, competing in his second Paralympic Games, was the flag bearer for Australia during the opening ceremony.
 Parachutists in the Paralympic colors of blue, black, red, yellow, and green swept down into the Olympic Stadium following a procession of children in wheelchairs.
-The Olympic Torch was carried in by a one-legged South Korean Paralympic volleyball player and handed to 19 year old Cho Hyun-hui, a wheelchair bound athlete with cerebral palsy.
+The Olympic Torch was carried in by a one-legged South Korean Paralympic volleyball player and handed to 19-year-old Cho Hyun-hui, a wheelchair-using athlete with cerebral palsy.
 Cho Hyun-hai was wheeled around the stadium by her 7-year-old daughter before handing the Torch to blind runner Lee Jae-oon, who linked hands with women's handball Olympic gold medalist Kiifi Hyun-mi, who together, were carried up by elevator platform to light the Olympic Flame.

 Chief Paralympic Organiser Koh Kwi-nam addressed the athletes by saying "The goal you as athletes should try to reach for in the Games is not to accomplish the Olympic slogan of 'faster, higher and farther' but to show the world your real selves as courageous challengers, glorious conquerors and impartial participants."

 Controversies

 The Seoul Paralympic Games were not without controversies.
 The Iranian goalball team were disqualified for refusing to play against the Israeli team.
 It was deemed that the Iranian team had misused the sporting platform for political aims by the ICC who made immediate arrangements to send the team home.
 Asghar Dadkhan, the Iranian team manager, made a formal statement of apology pledging that all other Iranian athletes would compete with full regard to the regulations and would compete against Israel and any other nation.

 A Libyan team arrived at the Seoul Paralympic Games without having gone through the normal entry procedures.
 The SPOC urged the ICC to accept the Libyan team and a compromise was reach, permitting the Libyans to participate as observers.
-They could compete in the marathon event, however they would not have any medal entitlement, nor would they be officially recognized at the Closing Ceremony.
+They could compete in the marathon event, however they would not have any medal entitlement, nor would they be officially recognized at the closing ceremony.

 Twenty-seven athletes were incorrectly awarded medals after the first round of competition in the men's and women's wheelchair slalom event.
 The mistake was discovered when officials realised that the medals should not have been awarded until after a second round of competition.